nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ###An overview of each component.

 **`Main`** has only one class called [`MainApp`](../src/main/java/seedu/ggist/MainApp.java).
 It is responsible for,
-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* At app launch: Initializing the components in the correct sequence, and connects them up with each other.
-* At shut down: Shuts down the components and invokes cleanup method where necessary.
+* At shut down: Shuting down the components and invokes cleanup method where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by other components.
 Two of these classes play important roles at the architecture level.